flavienbwk/book-devops/eng/README.md

 - Qualification: It is the recommendation by the French state for proven and approved cybersecurity products or services[^QualificationANSSI].
 It attests to their compliance with regulatory, technical, and security requirements promoted by ANSSI, providing a guarantee of product robustness.
 It allows the product to access regulated markets.
 - Certification: It is an attestation of a product's robustness, based on a compliance analysis and penetration tests performed by a third-party evaluator[^PASSI] under the authority of ANSSI[^CertificationANSSI].
 It allows access to regulated markets and ensures a level of trust for users wishing to adopt it.
 The process takes between 2 months (first level security certification) and 18 months (common criteria certification).

 Certification/qualification concerns a product.
 Approval concerns the deployment of this product in an environment (an information system).
-While certification is not a legal requirement, approval can be, depending on your SSI rules or the law (e.g., if you are an OIV[^OIV]).
+While certification is not a legal requirement, approval can be, depending on your IT security rules or the law (e.g., if you are an OIV[^OIV]).
 It represents the acceptance of risk versus the benefits the installation brings.
-In this sense, it can be validated by an SSI authority regardless of a product's certification/qualification.
+In this sense, it can be validated by an IT security authority regardless of a product's certification/qualification.

 Qualifications, certifications, and approvals are currently not well-suited to continuous deployment practices, as they freeze risk at a specific moment.
 Yet, threats emerge daily: a vulnerability in a library, for example, could be detected a day after approval is granted.
 Even though the approval is temporary, the vulnerability might persist during this time, with a risk of exploitation.
 It remains to be detected, and for someone who has undergone the administrative ordeal of approval, to consider repeating the experience.